waylayio/demo-general/python-sdk/README.md

 # API Documentation

-Detailed documentation will be provided soon.
 Below is an abriged overview of the currently exposed api.
 Each of the `service`.`resource`.`action` combinations correspond with a method of the Waylay Client.
 ```python
 from waylay import WaylayClient
 waylay_client = WaylayClient.from_profile()

 # example WaylayClient.<service>.<resource>.<action> method
 waylay_client.byoml.model.list_names()
 ```